touchsoft-agroth/trwm/README.md

 with (subjective) QOL-improvements.
 Focuses on making the game easier to control with a keyboard by introducing a modal system for most game actions.
 Also contains additional debugging/development features.

+# Setup

 ## Installation
 1. Download and install [Melonloader](https://melonwiki.xyz/#/README?id=automated-installation) for TFWR
 2. Get the latest TRWM version from [releases](https://github.com/touchsoft-agroth/trwm/releases)
 3. Put the .dll file into the melonloader mods directory (tfwr_install_dir/Mods)

+## Manual game configuration
+The mod uses the WASD keys for various functions.
+I recommend rebinding the camera movement keys to the arrow keys.
+You will not need those with this mod installed.

 # Keybinds

 ## Global Keys